ByteC4Ts/Writeup-ByteC4Ts/1337-Up-Live/krypto/schodinger/README.md

             c[i] ^= 0xCA
     return bytes(c)
 ```
-Get back to the `KEY`, if we print all the values in `string.ascii_letters + string.digits` in binary, all of them have the form `0b0xxxxxxx`.
-So, we shift them to the left 1-bit, them will become `0bxxxxxxx0`, ez to recover.
+Get back to the `KEY`, if we print all the values of `string.ascii_letters + string.digits` in binary, they have the form `0b0xxxxxxx`.
+So, when we shift them to the left 1-bit, them will become `0bxxxxxxx0`, ez to recover.
 ```python
 def ret(cs):
     res = bytearray()